-Julian Bailey’s paintings are filled with energy and movement.
-We are very pleased to hold stock of his work which can be seen below in two sections, the oils on board first and the works on paper separately beneath.
-All the paintings are presented framed in good pale wooden frames and are available to buy or reserve now.
-Please call us on 01308 459511 or email with all enquiries.
-Please remember to click on both sections!
+Julian Bailey’s paintings are filled with colour, energy and movement.
+We are very pleased to hold stock of his work which can be seen below in three sections, Paintings, Drawings and Prints.
+Apart from some prints which are unframed, the works are presented framed in good pale wooden frames and are available to buy or reserve now.
+Please call us on 01308 459511 or email firstname.lastname@example.org with any enquiries.
+Please remember to click on all the sections!

-Julian Bailey works in oil on board, enjoying the resistance of the hard surface.
+When Julian Bailey paints in oil he works on board, enjoying the resistance of the hard surface.
 ‘I have a fairly wide range of colours, but try to limit my palette as much as possible in one painting.
 I try to keep the colours fresh and clean, using clearly visible brush strokes which define the objects.
-I want the finished paintings to look spontaneous with everything in the right place, even if it has taken a lot of time with many changes and repainting.’
+I want the finished paintings to look spontaneous with everything in the right place, even if it has actually taken a lot of time with many changes and repainting.’
 The results do look remarkably effortless and spontaneous.
-His figures seem simple, yet are full of attitude, while his landscapes reach for the anatomy of the countryside to find just as much character and form as there is in his figures.
-Whatever they may be, the elements of his paintings give the sense of being in that place at that moment, just when everything comes together to make something remarkable.
+His figures seem simple, yet they are full of attitude, while his landscapes reach for the anatomy of the countryside and find just as much character and form there as he puts into his figures.
+The elements of his paintings give the sense of being in that place at that moment, just when everything came together to make something remarkable.

 He had his first one-man show in London in 1991 and has exhibited regularly since, joining Browse & Darby in Cork Street in 1999 as their youngest artist.
 He and his family moved to Dorset in 1998 when Julian began to paint landscapes, particularly the Dorset coast.
 In 2011 he was elected to join the New English Art Club and awarded the David Messum Prize.
 He also won the Manya Igel prize that year.
 His work is in numerous collections including HRH The Prince of Wales, New College Oxford, Pembroke College Oxford, Reed Executive, Old Mutual Assurance, Daiwa Bank, SG Warburg and more.
-He has had three solo shows at Sladers Yard and participated in numberous group shows.
+He has shown at Sladers Yard since 2007 with three solo shows and numerous group shows.

 To enquire about any of the paintings please phone us on 01308 459511 or email email@example.com